 The 2021 academic year sees the launch of our newly developed online courses.
 The Future Learning and Development team has been working with academics across four colleges utilising a new online design and development co-design process to develop online courses.
 The co-design process was developed, trialled and modified in late 2020 and early 2021 and is now a contextualised co-design process entitled Aropapaki.
 As a result, 20 online courses are on track to go live in Semester 1, 2021 and 9 Aropapaki workshops are scheduled for March 2021, while another 21 online courses are to be designed and developed ready for Semester 2, 2021.
 Improved processes and frameworks have also been established to develop online courses, including massive open online courses (MOOCs) and micro-credentials.
-Planning is underway to identify other programmes for the current education market.
+Planning is underway to identify other programmes across UC that can be designed and developed as University of Canterbury fully online programmes for the current education market.